 Masks and face covering with a clear window

 You can wear a face covering that has a clear window in order to promote communication with hearing impaired people, people learning the language, people with intellectual disabilities, an autism spectrum disorder or a cognitive impairment, for example.
 There are a few commercial models of face covering with a clear window and it is also possible to make one yourself (the steps are described in the section How to make a mask or a face covering).

 Why wear a mask or a face covering

 Not everyone that has COVID‑19 has symptoms.
 Some people do not even realize that they are infected.
 Wearing a face covering, also called handcrafted mask, may reduce the risk of an infected person unknowingly transmitting COVID‑19 to others.

 Your face covering must be properly used and regularly washed.

 2. Place the face covering over your nose and your mouth, securing it behind your ears with the elastic or sting loops.

 7. Do not leave the face covering hanging from your neck or an ear.
 Keep it on your face and avoid touching it.
 If you do touch your face covering while wearing it, wash your hands thoroughly as soon as possible.

-9. Fold the outer parts of the face covering together and place it in a clean bag.
+9. Fold the inner parts of the face covering together and place it in a clean bag.
 You may wash the face covering as soon as you get home, along with the rest of the laundry.